Aquafina-water-bottle/jp-mining-note/wiki/CardTypes.md

 to only test a specific portion of the sentence, you can bold the desired selection of the sentence and fill `IsTargetedSentenceCard`.

+The above example is a Hover TSC, with the last sentence was bolded.